A Shenandoah Apple Blossom Festival® Itinerary for Couples

 Arrive and check into your accommodations.
-If you are interested in the camping experience, Candy Hill Campground caters to RV’ers so bring the motor home and relax by the campfire in the evenings.
-Or, for a more luxurious experience, book a stay at the Holiday Inn Winchester – Historic Gateway, Hilton Garden Inn, Hampton Inn & Conference Center, Fairfield Inn & Suites and The George Washington Grand Hotel.
-All of the hotels are located in Winchester, which makes the commute to Festival activities easy!
+Candy Hill Campground caters to RV’ers so bring the motor home and relax by the campfire in the evenings.
+Or, for a more luxurious experience, book a stay at the Inn at Vaucluse Spring, a relaxing country bed and breakfast that offers the perfect romantic getaway.

-Have dinner at a local restaurant.
+EVENING Have dinner at a local restaurant.
 Bonnie Blue Southern Market & Bakery is conveniently located near Candy Hill Campground, and is well-known for its BBQ, fried oysters, and shrimp and grits.
-If you are staying at the Inn at Holiday Inn Winchester, consider taking a short drive to Old Town Winchester to dine at one of 35 delicious restaurants varying in cuisines.
-After enjoying a great dinner, head out to the Family Drive-In Theatre on Route 11.
+If you are staying at the Inn at Vaucluse Spring, consider the historic Wayside Inn or Nana’s Irish Pub located in Middletown.
+After dinner, take in a movie!
+You can skip the interstate and take Route 11, the Old Valley Pike, to the Family Drive-In Theatre.
 Opened in 1956, this two-screen theatre offers car speakers, retro pre-show music, and concessions stand with popcorn and funnel cakes.
 Complete your day with an evening of movies under the stars just like the “good old days!”

 Relax in the morning before getting ready for the Bloomin’ Wine Fest, which begins at 11am in Old Town Winchester.
 Enjoy tasting wines from 20 Virginia wineries and craft breweries too.
 The day will be full of live musical entertainment, delicious festival food, and displays by local artisans.